-As the weather cools down and children go back to school, medical store shelves are already lined with plentiful bags of tempting Halloween goodies.
+As the weather cools down and children go back to school, store shelves are already lined with plentiful bags of tempting Halloween goodies.

-According to the National Confectioners Association, look ninety percent of parents admit to occasionally dipping into their children’s Halloween haul.
-Even the most well-intentioned adult can be swayed into buying sale-priced, order bulk-sized bags of treats.
+According to the National Confectioners Association, ninety percent of parents admit to occasionally dipping into their children’s Halloween haul.
+Even the most well-intentioned adult can be swayed into buying sale-priced, bulk-sized bags of treats.

 TOPS Club, Inc. (Take Off Pounds Sensibly), the nonprofit weight-loss support organization, has solutions to help navigate the unofficial kickoff to the “holiday eating season” and prevent a dietary disaster.

 HALLOWEEN MADE HEALTHIER